Tomb of Suleyman Shah: Legal status of tomb

 Initially, an 11-man symbolic garrison of Turkish soldiers was guarding the tomb.

-The Protocol of 2003 between the Republic of Turkey and the Syrian Arab Republic regarding the Tomb of Suleyman Shah (at its second location) gave Turkey transit rights to the Tomb through Syrian territory, in order to maintain and carry out repairs at the Tomb.
+The Protocol of 2003 between the Republic of Türkiye and the Syrian Arab Republic regarding the Tomb of Suleyman Shah (at its second location) gave Turkey transit rights to the Tomb through Syrian territory, in order to maintain and carry out repairs at the Tomb.

 Since 2014, the official position of Turkey appears to be that the land around the second location (1973 – February 2015) of the tomb is or was the sovereign territory of Turkey.
 Turkey required visitors to the site to carry passports.
 However, there is no evidence to date that other countries, including Syria, have publicly supported this position.

 The Syrian position is that the first relocation relinquished any Turkish rights over the sovereignty of the site, and the latest relocation of the tomb in February 2015 (to its third location) is a breach of the Treaty of Ankara.